-An additional limitation of their proposal in terms of transaction privacy is that, since the timelock information of the payment channel or the payment channel expiry time is publicly available on-chain, it affects the fungibility of the Monero tokens involved in the payment channel.
-It could also lead to censorship from miners, as a miner could refuse to accept a payment channel transaction if it is too close or too far away from the corresponding channel expiry time.
+Monero user to be online and make transactions, and any user unable to make this switch during this time interval loses his coins permanently.
+At the time of writing, it is not clear whether such a proposal will ever be implemented in Monero [18].
+An additional limitation of their proposal in terms of transaction privacy is that, since the time-lock information of the payment channel or the payment channel expiry time is publicly available on-chain, it could lead to censorship from miners.
+A miner could refuse to accept a payment channel transaction if it is too close or too far away from the corresponding channel expiry time.

-On the contrary, PayMo does not require any changes to the transaction scheme of Monero, nor it requires to add any functionality to the scripting language.
-Any interested pair of users can run PayMo without the knowledge of any other user in the Monero system.
-Furthermore, any PayMo related transaction posted on-chain is identical to posting any other regular transaction in Monero.
+On the contrary, PAYMO does not require any changes to the transaction scheme of Monero, nor it needs to add any functionality to the scripting language.
+Any interested pair of users can run PAYMO without the knowledge of any other user in the Monero system.
+Furthermore, any PAYMO related transaction posted on-chain is identical to posting any other regular transaction in Monero.
 Consequently, our PC protocol is readily usable in Monero today, without making any system-wide modifications.
-However we note that our PC protocol cannot be extended to a PCN without modifying some features of the Monero blockchain, while in [12], they have a PCN protocol (still requiring the same modifications to Monero as in their PC protocol).
+However, we note that our PC protocol cannot be extended to a PCN without modifying some features of the Monero blockchain, while in [12], they have a PCN protocol (still requiring the same modifications to Monero as in their PC protocol).